-- (Un)messiness: cleaning around the grinder shouldn’t be more problematic than cleaning inside it.
+- (Un)messiness: cleaning around it shouldn’t be more problematic than cleaning inside it.

-- Durability: a coffee grinder should be reliable and durable so that you can trust it your mornings before the first glorious sip.
+- Durability: it should be reliable and durable so that you can trust it your mornings before the first glorious sip.

 - Capacity: even the smallest French Press can brew a couple of coffee cups.
 Your grinder should have enough space to get in enough beans for that.

 - Value: the French Press can deliver delicious coffee and is one of the most affordable brewing devices.
-I didn’t include the most expensive coffee grinders in this review, as many of them aren’t made for the appropriate grind sizes.
-Moreover, they can easily cost double any grinder included in this review.
+I excluded the most expensive coffee grinders in this review, as many of them aren’t made for the appropriate grind sizes.
+Moreover, they can easily cost double any of the products in this review.

 Deciding if you prefer a manual grinder or an electric one isn’t difficult if you consider how important the following four variables are for you:

 - Speed: any of the electric grinders we chose in our list can grind a decent amount of coffee in seconds.
 In the past, most home hand grinders were very slow because of ceramic burrs.
 You needed around 3 to 5 minutes to obtain enough coffee to brew a single cup.
 Currently, all grinders in our list grind around 1 g per second, with the sole exception of the Hario Coffee Mill Slim, which has ceramic burrs, and it’s the slowest among them.